 Key Findings for Cursor’s Web Fetch Behavior, Raw

-4. Open a new Cursor chat session and paste the prompt into the chat window
+@Web* fetch the URL, save verbatim output - Open a new Cursor session in VS Code, paste prompt into the chat window

 Platform Limit Summary